fpgacademy/DESim/demos/verilog/display/Readme.txt

-The circuit displays "characters" stored in a ROM on HEX0.
+This sample project reads ASCII values from a ROM and displays these values on the LEDs.
+It also displays the corresponding characters on HEX0.
+Values for A, b, C, d, E, F, g, h are stored in the memory.
 In this demo:

--- The clock input is created by toggling KEY[0]
+   -- The active-low synchronous reset input is SW[0] -- The clock input is created by toggling KEY[0]
--- The active-low synchronous reset input is SW[0]

 To use:

-1. Set SW[0] to 0 to allow the circuit to be reset
+1. Set SW[0] to 0 (reset)
 2. pulse KEY[0] down/up to make a clock cycle
-    -- the character 'A', the first character stored in the ROM should be displayed on HEX0
+   -- the character 'A', the first character stored in the ROM
+      should be displayed on HEX0
 3. Set SW[0] to 1 so that the reset is not active
 4. pulse KEY[0] down/up to make a clock cycle
 5. pulse KEY[0] down/up to make a clock cycle
-    -- HEX0 should now show 'b', the next character stored in the ROM
+   -- HEX0 should now show 'b'
 6. pulse KEY[0] down/up to make a clock cycle
-    -- HEX0 should now show 'C', the next character stored in the ROM
+   -- HEX0 should now show 'C'
 7. etc (there are eight characters stored in the ROM)